mikepfeiffer/azure-network-101/Project 1/README.md

 * Deploy an Ubuntu 18.04 LTS VM into your "WEB" subnet and name this servers "WEB-001"
 * Deploy an Ubuntu 18.04 LTS VM into your "SQL" subnet and name this servers "SQL-001"

+*⚠️ Important Note: Make sure you deploy these servers into the correct subnet.*

 ## 3. Configure Your Web Server

 Open the cloud shell and SSH to your WEB server.
 Run the following commands to update the package sources on the VM and install Apache, PHP, and MySql client libraries for PHP.